acsoto/BUAA-Compiler/README.md

 ##### **i j k**

-Capsulate function about checking missing of the symbol
+Encapsulate the function for checking the missing symbol.

 For example: